vanderweiss/zelkova/README.md

 - [ ] scaling and offloading
 - [ ] soon

-**WARNING** Undergoing radical changes regarding the project's aim.
+**WARNING** Undergoing radical changes regarding the project's aim as of 2024.